ecliptik/ecliptik.github.io/_posts/2017-9-12-ACI-Connector-for-k8s-on-a-Raspberry-Pi-Cluster.md

   - Dramatically speed up builds
   - Could have unforseen issues due to running in an emulated environment

-After first attempting option 1 and 2 hours later and losing the ability to ssh into the Raspberry Pi, option 2 is a much faster approach.
-Building on a MacBook Pro using the built-in multiarch features of Docker for Mac, works well, but is still slow even on a 4 core system.
+After first attempting option 1, two hours later and losing the ability to ssh into the Raspberry Pi, option 2 is a much faster approach.
+Building on a MacBook Pro using the built-in multiarch features of Docker for Mac works well, but is still slow even on a 4 core system.
 Fortunately Using up a 24-core [Packet.net](https://www.packet.net) Type 2 bare-metal instance to cross-compile using Multiarch is easy to do too.

 > Note: The official Docker images for armhf are [arm32v6](https://hub.docker.com/r/arm32v6/) and [arm32v7](https://hub.docker.com/r/arm32v7/).
 These will work natively on a Raspberry Pi and in Docker for Mac, but they will not work on Linux system running Docker.
 In order to cross-compile a Docker image on Linux the [Multiarch](https://github.com/multiarch) images are required.